mdvdv/technologies-and-infrastructure-for-big-data/README.md

 ![NumPy](https://img.shields.io/badge/numpy-%23013243.svg?style=for-the-badge&logo=numpy&logoColor=white)
 ![Pandas](https://img.shields.io/badge/pandas-%23150458.svg?style=for-the-badge&logo=pandas&logoColor=white)

+<h2>MAIN</h2>

-1. We used `PyTorch` framework to load and fine-tune the pretrained model, `Catalyst` framework to speed up the model training process and `FlickrAPI` to connect to the www.flickr.com database API.
+1. We used `PyTorch` framework to load and fine-tune pretrained model, `Catalyst` framework to speed up the model training process and `FlickrAPI` to connect to the www.flickr.com database API.
 We also used `PySpark` interface to access `Pandas` API through `Apache Spark` framework.
 This allowed us to store, access and pre-process data with high speed and optimization.

 ```python
 from catalyst import dl